 - US West Coast & Miami off-peak 67,400 return

 Airlines have different ways to award upgrades – some are through a credit card such as the new Virgin Atlantic card which gives an upgrade, others can be earned through status points.
 Here are a few suggestions:

-- Virgin Atlantic Credit Card this gives you an upgrade to Premium Economy with a minimum spend on both the free and paid credit cards.
+- Virgin Atlantic Credit Card this gives you an upgrade to subject to status and minimum spend.

 - British Airways Executive Club – If you start collecting the Tier Points seriously, there are several levels at which you can get upgrade vouchers.
 The first of these is at 2500 Tier points which gets you an upgrade on either a cash or Avios ticket by one category for 2 people on the same booking.